 Abbey Fields is a picturesque landscape with views of Kenilworth Castle and the town itself.
-There’s a children’s play area, grassy slopes, historic buildings and mature trees which date back to a time when the grounds were part of St Mary’s Abbey farmland.
-Due its the historic past, Abbey Fields is listed as a Scheduled Ancient Monument by Historic England.
+There’s a children’s play area, grassy slopes, historic buildings, and mature trees that date back to when the grounds were part of St Mary’s Abbey farmland.
+Due to its the historical past, Abbey Fields is listed as a Scheduled Ancient Monument by Historic England.

 Finding Abbey Fields

 Below is a map to help you locate Abbey Fields.
 There is a car park located off Bridge Street and at the time of writing, the first 2 hours of parking is free.
 If you are cycling there, you will find bike racks outside the swimming pool building.

 What to do there

 Abbey Fields is ideal if you want to have a stroll along the brook or around the lake, watching the ducks play.
 There’s an indoor 25M swimming pool open every day and a café on-site selling food and drink.
 The swimming pool offers a range of activities such as Aqua Fit junior and adult swimming lessons and can also be hired for birthday parties.
 There’s also a children’s play area suitable for all ages.